raconcop/2024-INFO-310-Password-Manager/README.md

 ## Part 2: Updating the Password Manager

-Along with the Hacker Mindset writeup, please create a new vault in the password manager for your "personal passwords" and update it with some logins you use daily.
+Along with the Hacker Mindset writeup, please create a new vault in the password manager for the security team (your team!) and update it with some logins that your team may use.
 Please DO NOT use your actual passwords for this part of the lab, just make up some login credentials.
-Submit a screenshot of your new personal password vault!
+Submit a screenshot of your new security password vault!